-On 31st January 2018, regulations bring into force sections of The Criminal Finances Act 2017 dealing with unexplained wealth orders (UWOs), along with various other related provisions.
+On January 31, 2018, rules implementing portions of the Criminal Finances Act 2017 dealing with unexplained wealth orders (UWOs) and other related measures went into effect.

-Law enforcement agencies often have reasonable grounds to suspect that identified assets of such persons are the proceeds of serious crime.
-However, they are often unable to freeze or recover the assets under provisions in the Proceeds of Crime Act due to an inability to obtain evidence (often due to the inability to rely on full cooperation from other jurisdictions to obtain evidence).
+Often, law enforcement agencies have reason to believe that recognised assets of such people are the proceeds of severe crime.
+However, due to a lack of proof, they are frequently unable to freeze or recover assets under the Proceeds of Crime Act’s provisions (often due to the inability to rely on full cooperation from other jurisdictions to obtain evidence).

-The authorities which may apply for such an order are:
+The following authorities may seek such an order:

 - The National Crime Agency